Andrew M. Bruckner

 Andrew Michael Bruckner (born December 17, 1932) is an American retired mathematician, known for his contributions to real analysis.

 He got his PhD in mathematics from University of California, Los Angeles (1959) on the dissertation Minimal Superadditive Extensions of Superadditive Functions advised by John Green (mathematician).

 He joined the faculty at University of California, Santa Barbara.

-The "Andy Award" is given annually in his name, to significant contributors to real analysis.
+The "Andy Award" has been given annually in his name since 1978, to significant contributors to real analysis.

 In 2012 he became a fellow of the American Mathematical Society.